-Every once in a while a patient will come in to my office asking for cosmetic surgery of the belly button (the media tries to make this out to be a fad, but I don’t really see it that way).
-Plastic surgeons who perform a lot of tummy tuck surgery are all fairly well trained to handle these kinds of problems, and I thought patients should know that we may be able to help you out.
-I’m going to present a few belly button photos below to help the reader understand what can be done, and why.
+Every once in a while, a patient will come into my NYC office asking for cosmetic surgery of the belly button.
+(The media tries to make this out to be a fad, but I don’t really see it that way.)
+Plastic surgeons who perform a lot of tummy tuck procedures are all fairly well trained to handle these kinds of problems, so I thought patients should know that we may be able to help them out.
+I’m going to present a few belly button photos below to help the reader understand what can be done and why.

 This patient came in to see me because her belly button had been completely obliterated by emergency surgery about 18 months prior to meeting her.
 She also had some reconstructive work done, but was still left without an umbilicus.
 I did my best to create a brand new belly button where none was present before.
+(For details about scar revision, see this blog post.)
 Again, this woman was very happy with the result.

 This patient is a male who had a large umbilical hernia for quite some time and finally decided to have it repaired.
 I assisted the general surgeon, and frankly prevented him from creating a very large incision above the belly button (as we were all trained to perform the operation that way).
-The other surgeon resisted, but agreed with my plan to create our repair by limited out incision to the umbilical rim.
-I then trimmed some of the excess and closed as best I could in an attempt to reconstruct the patients belly button.
+The other surgeon resisted, but agreed with my plan to create our repair by limiting our incision to the umbilical rim.
+I then trimmed some of the excess skin and closed as best I could in an attempt to reconstruct the patient’s belly button.
 Again, the outcome is quite acceptable from a cosmetic standpoint.

 Flattened Belly Button After Pregnancy